 To make an oxymel take equal parts vinegar and honey and mix until dissolved.
 Take a teaspoon at a time, multiple times daily, until symptoms are gone.

-Alternatively, you can steep some fresh thyme or hyssop in about a cup of apple cider vinegar.
+Alternatively, you can steep some freshly grown thyme or hyssop in about a cup of apple cider vinegar.
 Let the herbs steep for two to four weeks, strain well.
 Then, take equal parts of your herbal vinegar and honey and mix well.

 Because both vinegar and honey are both shelf-stable, an oxymel can sit on your counter (or in your pantry) almost indefinitely.
 Just be sure it’s in a sealed container because it’s definitely a fruit fly attractant.

 This is our go-to remedy as soon as we hear a cough in our home.
 Since garlic is both antibacterial and antiviral, it’s the perfect go-to when you’re not sure what’s causing your cough.

 This salve is safe for adults, toddlers, and even babies and will last about two weeks in the refrigerator, so adjust the recipe and scale up or down as needed.

 We prefer to mix this salve up in a high-powered blender.
 However, you could use a food processor or even a mortar and pestle (and a whole lot of elbow grease!).